PLUG OF THE WEEK:

 1. Introduction

-The Website Owner, including subsidiaries and affiliates ("Website" or "Website Owner" or "we" or "us" or "our") provides the information contained on this website or any of the pages comprising the website ("website") to visitors ("visitors") (cumulatively referred to as "you" or "your" hereinafter) subject to the terms and conditions set out in these website terms and conditions, the privacy policy and any other relevant terms and conditions, policies and notices which may be applicable to a specific section or module of this website.
+The Website Owner, including subsidiaries and affiliates ("Website" or "Website Owner" or "we" or "us" or "our") provides the information contained on this website or any of the pages comprising the website ("website") to visitors ("visitors") (cumulatively referred to as "you" or "your" hereinafter) subject to the terms and conditions set out in these website terms and conditions, the privacy policy and any other relevant terms and conditions, policies and notices which may be applicable to a specific section or module of this website.2.
+Information on the Website

 Whilst every effort is made to update the information contained on this website, neither the Website Owner nor any third party or data or content provider make any representations or warranties, whether express, implied in law or residual, as to the sequence, accuracy, completeness or reliability of information, opinions, any share price information, research information, data and/or content contained on the website (including but not limited to any information which may be provided by any third party or data or content providers) ("information") and shall not be bound in any manner by any information contained on the website. the Website Owner reserves the right at any time to change or discontinue without notice, any aspect or feature of this website.
 No information shall be construed as advice and information is offered for information purposes only and is not intended for trading purposes.
 You and your company rely on the information contained on this website at your own risk.
-If you find an error or omission at this site, please let us know.
+If you find an error or omission at this site, please let us know.3.
+Trade Marks

 External links may be provided for your convenience, but they are beyond the control of the Website Owner and no representation is made as to their content.
 Use or reliance on any external links and the content thereon provided is at your own risk.
 When visiting external links you must refer to that external websites terms and conditions of use.
 No hypertext links shall be created from any website controlled by you or otherwise to this website without the express prior written permission of the Website Owner.
-Please contact us if you would like to link to this website or would like to request a link to your website.
+Please contact us if you would like to link to this website or would like to request a link to your website.5.
+Public Forums and User Submissions

 The Website Owner is not responsible for any material submitted to the public areas by you (which include bulletin boards, hosted pages, chat rooms, or any other public area found on the website.
 Any material (whether submitted by you or any other user) is not endorsed, reviewed or approved by the Website Owner.
-The Website Owner reserves the right to remove any material submitted or posted by you in the public areas, without notice to you, if it becomes aware and determines, in its sole and absolute discretion that you are or there is the likelihood that you may, including but not limited to -
+The Website Owner reserves the right to remove any material submitted or posted by you in the public areas, without notice to you, if it becomes aware and determines, in its sole and absolute discretion that you are or there is the likelihood that you may, including but not limited to -5.1 defame, abuse, harass, stalk, threaten or otherwise violate the rights of other users or any third parties;

 5.2 publish, post, distribute or disseminate any defamatory, obscene, indecent or unlawful material or information;